 OpenTelemetry PHP Installation

-Make sure to install the AppSignal collector before proceeding with these instructions.
+Then make sure to install the AppSignal collector before proceeding.

 Install the OpenTelemetry PHP extension